tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 Viewing audit log
 -----------------

-If audit log is written to a file, you can view it in |tcm|.
+If the audit log is written to a file, you can view it in |tcm| in the **Audit log** page.
-To view audit log in |tcm|, go to the **Audit log** page.
 On this page, you can view or search for events.

 To view the details of a logged audit event, click the corresponding line in the table.

-To search for an event, use the search bar on the top of the page.
+To search for an event, use the search bar at the top of the page.
 Note that the search is case-sensitive.
 For example, to find events with the ``ALARM`` severity, enter ``ALARM``, not ``alarm``.